Frederick William Adolf, Prince of Nassau-Siegen: Partial inheritance of Nassau-Hadamar

 On the death of Fürst Francis Alexander of Nassau-Hadamar in 1711, when the House of Nassau-Hadamar became extinct in the male line, Frederick William Adolf inherited the Principality of Nassau-Hadamar together with the Fürsten William Hyacinth of Nassau-Siegen, William II of Nassau-Dillenburg and John William Friso of Nassau-Diez.
 (Note: "See Spielmann (1909) and De Clercq (1962), p.
 146. When the cadet branch Nassau-Hadamar became extinct in 1711, the principality of Nassau-Hadamar was jointly governed by the cadet branches Nassau-Diez, Nassau-Siegen and Nassau-Dillenburg until 1717.")
 When the principality of Nassau-Hadamar was divided in 1717, Frederick William Adolf and William Hyacinth of Nassau-Siegen acquired the city of Hadamar, Dehrn and Niederzeuzheim.
 These territories represented one third of the inheritance.
 As they belonged to both William Hyacinth and Frederick William Adolf, Frederick William Adolf therefore owned only one-sixth of Nassau-Hadamar.

 Fürst Francis Alexander of Nassau-Hadamar.
 Stadtmuseum Hadamar.

 Fürst William II of Nassau-Dillenburg.
-Anonymous portrait.
-Townhall, Herborn.

 Fürst John William Friso of Nassau-Diez.
 Portrait by Lancelot Volders, 1710.
 Stadhouderlijk Hof, Leeuwarden.